AEB-labs/docs-trade-compliance/reference/Trade Compliance Management HTTP API/foundationafbean/workplace-1.md

 ---
 title: /FoundationAFBean/workplace
 excerpt: >-
-  Creates an application facade to be able to display the (Casabac-)workplace.<br> The difference of this method compared to the the method \"IFoundationBF.getWorkplaceURL()\" is the fact, that no logon mask will be dipsplayed before entering the workplace<br> The RFC name of this function is \"/AEB/XNSG_IF_WPL\".
+  Creates an UI API to be able to display the workplace.<br> The difference of this method compared to the the method \"IFoundationBF.getWorkplaceURL()\" is the fact, that no logon mask will be dipsplayed before entering the workplace<br> The RFC name of this function is \"/AEB/XNSG_IF_WPL\".
 api:
   file: openapi.json
   operationId: workplace